stuartellis/canario/CONTRIBUTING.md

 * venv:editable:           Install as editable to Python virtual environment
 ```

 To run one of the tasks in a namespace, specify the namespace and the task, separated by *:* characters.
-For example, to run the *check* recipe in the *py:lint* namespace, enter this command:
+For example, to run the *check* task in the *py:lint* namespace, enter this command:

 ```shell
 task py:lint:check